astronautlabs/wdi/README.md

 WDI (the Web Device Interface) is a client/server media transport scheme based on WebRTC and WebSockets.
 You can use WDI to push arbitrary audio/video streams from a web browser application to a server, as well as pull streams down from such a server in real time.
+You can also use it between two servers to replace RTMP.

 The design goals of WDI are:
 - **Elegant**, simple yet powerful